gardenermike/vehicle-tracking/README.md

 My implementation on video added a couple of features, implemented in the `MovieProcessor` class.

 #### Heatmap
 In order to make sense of overlapping bounding boxes, I use a heatmap of the overlapping areas, find contiguous areas with the [label feature from scipy](https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html), and draw bounding boxes around the resulting areas.

+![Example heatmap and bounding boxes][heatmap]

 To leave out outlying data, I discard any data in the heatmap that does not have more than one overlapping box.
 Importantly, I keep the heatmap between frames, to allow a strengthening signal for a persistent object.
 To allow for change over time, however, I needed the second feature:

 #### Decay
 I decay the heatmap by 20% between each frame of video.
 I played around with the decay parameter a bit, and found that keeping 80% of the signal kept my boxes persistent without causing a "dragging" effect.